Contentify/Contentify/readme.md

 Website: [contentify.org/](http://contentify.org/)

-> This is a beta version.
+> WARNING: This is a beta version.
+This repository does not contain code that is meant for release but only for development purposes.
+If you clone this repo you will not be able to install the CMS!
+Therefore, if you are interested in testing, please download a curated realease that is meant for testing.